Resources

 Great question, and it's something we address in our emails before puppies go home.
 Beyond the basic dog care essentials like bowls, a leash and collar, food and a crate, we recommend the following for standard poodles:

-• A slicker brush - invest in a good quality one made for poodles.
+A slicker brush and a pin brush - invest in a good quality one made for poodles.
+We're happy to make recommendations.

 I heard that goldendoodles / labradoodles / etc. were better family dogs.
 Is that true?